-This policy is about how staff should respond to all reports and concerns of child-on-child sexual violence and sexual harassment, including those that have happened outside of school or college premises, and or online.
-All staff are advised to maintain an attitude of "It could happen here"
+We are clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up.
+We have a zero-tolerance approach to sexual violence and sexual harassment.
+We are clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up.
+Staff must respond to all signs, reports and concerns of child-on-child sexual violence and sexual harassment, including those that have happened outside of school premises, and/ or online.
+All staff are advised to maintain an attitude of "It could happen here".